Mine (Taylor Swift song): Composition

-"Mine" is an uptempo country pop song with elements of mainstream pop music.
-In the Los Angeles Daily News, Sam Gnerre characterized the song as a blend of country and pop rock.
+"Mine" is a country pop song with an uptempo rhythm and elements of mainstream pop music.
+In the Los Angeles Daily News, Sam Gnerre characterized it as a blend of country and pop rock.
 KILT-FM described "Mine" as "an uptempo song that's unmistakably Taylor" with "a big chorus and [is] very singable."
-Blake Boldt of Engine 145 explained that the song "is a mishmash of ideas bolted together by a terrific power-pop chorus that will stick in your brain after the second or third listen."
-The song is set in the time signature of common time, and has a moderate tempo of 121 beats per minute.
-It is written in the key of G major and Swift's vocals span one octave, from G3 to D5.
-It follows the chord progression of C2–G5–D5–C2–D5.
-Alan Macpherson of The Guardian noted that the song "reprises the joyous rush of Swift's breakthrough hit, "Love Story", but depicts love as an adult process rather than a teenage dream."
+In the track, Swift sings with a slight country twang.
+Alan Macpherson of The Guardian noted that the song "reprises the joyous rush of Swift's breakthrough hit, 'Love Story', but depicts love as an adult process rather than a teenage dream."

-Dave Heaton of PopMatters described the song as a "song of rebirth" with a "fairly complex" narrative.
-He summarized the content of the lyrics, writing "[i]t starts in the past, at the start of a relationship, and then lets us know it's a flashback.
-They’re sitting on the couch reminiscing.
-It then jumps back to the beginning and steps us through the couple’s years together, but all the while shifting perspective, jumping between their separate memories."
-James Dinh of MTV noted that the song "features an uplifting country/pop melody and a big chorus" and it talks about "the wonders of being in a happy relationship after surviving a rocky past."
+Dave Heaton of PopMatters described "Mine" as a "song of rebirth" with a "fairly complex" narrative.
+He wrote about the lyrical content, "it starts in the past, at the start of a relationship, and then lets us know it's a flashback.
+They're sitting on the couch reminiscing.
+It then jumps back to the beginning and steps us through the couple's years together, but all the while shifting perspective, jumping between their separate memories."
+James Dinh from MTV said that it "features an uplifting country/pop melody and a big chorus" and it talks about "the wonders of being in a happy relationship after surviving a rocky past."
 Priya Elan of The Guardian believed that "Mine" depicts "a stop-start relationship between a normal guy and girl".
 Leah Greenblatt of Entertainment Weekly interpreted the song's message to be about "young love blossoming — in this specific case, young college love."